johnagan/clean-webpack-plugin/README.md

 A webpack plugin to remove/clean your build folder(s).

-> NOTE: Node v6+ and Webpack v2+ are supported and tested.
+> NOTE: Node v6+ and webpack v3+ are supported and tested.

 ## About